thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 * overflow
 * background

 For all of the different icons in the series (i.e. "video", "photo", etc.) you only need to specify a new background-position value that corresponds to the pixel coordinates in the sprite graphic file.

-Example:

 ```css
 .icon {